JonUK/pwa-overview/201-service-worker-lifecycle/images/readme.txt

-All images take from Unsplash (unsplash.com) so can be freely used for commercial and noncommercial purposes
+All jpg images take from Unsplash (unsplash.com) so can be freely used for commercial and noncommercial purposes The svg image is taken from publicdomainvectors.org